illinois-impact/ece408_project/readme.md

     git clone -b 2020fa https://github.com/illinois-impact/ece408_project.git

 Download the rai binary for your platform from [here](https://drive.google.com/drive/folders/1Pp84x3So9OEHUwRHQVZcRP441wRsO-UV).
 You will probably use it for development, and definitely use it for submission.
 After downloading the rai binary, rename it to `rai` so that it is consistent with the instructions in this document.
+Also give `rai` execute permission by running in the folder you placed it.

+    chmod +x rai

 Note that you will have to run `rai` from wherever you placed it in your filesystem.
+For e.g., if you are running it from the same directory it is placed, run

+    ./rai

 You should have received a `.rai_profile` file by email.
 Put that file in `~/.rai_profile` (Linux/macOS).